-Financial Inclusion Officer

-Providing advice on income maximisation for tenants who may be entitled to unclaimed welfare benefits

-All PCHA Officers

-- Taking telephone payments for rent accounts, providing telephone balances and responding to general queries on any arrears pursual actions - Send monthly emails and texts (where applicable) to advise tenants of their rent liabilities and balances

-5 Performance

-- 5.1 PCHA report on a quarterly basis to all of its tenants and external stakeholders via a performance update available on its website on: - The % of rent arrears for current tenants - In addition to the above, PCHA also produce internal reporting information to the Income Departmental Management Team meetings on: - % of rent written off - Rent collected as proportion of rent available (excluding arrears) - Income generated via welfare benefits advice - % Former Tenant Arrears (FTA) as a proportion of rent debit - % of rent arrears as a proportion of rent debit

-6 Consultation

-- The Customer Empowerment Panel was consulted in the development of this Policy on 29th March 2022. - 6.2 All PCHA staff have also been consulted in the development of this Policy.

-7 Review

-7.1 The Policy will be reviewed every 12 months from the date of Operations Director's (PCHA) approval (or as near as possible) or more frequently if required by changes in legislation, regulation or as a result of system audits.

-8 Equality Impact Assessment

-Was a full Equality Impact Assessment (EIA) required?
+7 Review 7.1 The Policy will be reviewed every Three Years from the date of Operations Director's (PCHA) approval (or as near as possible) or more frequently if required by changes in legislation, regulation or as a result of system audits.
+8 Equality In npact Assessment 8.1 Was a full Equality Impact Assessment (EIA) required?
+No 8.2 When was EIA conducted and by who?
+An Equality Impact Assessment Relevance Test was conducted by the Strategic Regulatory Compliance Manager and the Policy and Strategy Administrator in March 2025.

-No

-8.2 When was EIA conducted and by who?

-An Equality Impact Assessment Relevance Test was conducted by the Policy and Strategy Manager and the Policy Writer on 21/08/2014 and remains relevant for this version of the Policy.

 8.3 Results of EIA The EIA Relevance test did not indicate there were any adverse of differential impacts for any groups with protected characteristics.
-9 Scheme of delegation 9.1 Responsible committee for approving and monitoring implementation of the Policy and any amendments to it Operations Director-PCHA 9.2 Responsible officer for formulating Policy and reporting to committee on its effective implementation Operations Director-PCHA 9.3 Responsible officer for formulating, reviewing and monitoring implementation of procedures Operations Director-PCHA

-10 Amendment log

-Date of revision: Reason for revision: Consultation record: Record of amendments: 9 th Sept.
-2019 Policy reviewed in line with Policy review schedule See Section 6 There are no significant changes to this Policy in this review 1 st October 2020 Policy reviewed in line with Policy review schedule See Section 6 Inclusion that PCHA will ensure compliance with the Coronavirus Act 2020 where it considers starting possession proceedings against tenants.
-12 th April 2022 Policy reviewed in line with Policy review schedule See Section 6 Change at section 3.3.1: changed 'Bill' Pay to 'World Pay' Inclusion that OVH will comply with the Coronavirus Act 2020 when starting possession proceedings
+9 Scheme o fdelegation 9.1 Responsible committee for approving and monitoring implementation of the Policy and any amendments to it Operations Director-PCHA 9.2 Responsible officer for formulating Policy and reporting to committee on its effective implementation Operations Director-PCHA 9.3 Responsible officer for formulating, reviewing and monitoring implementation of procedures tion Operations Director-PCHA 10 Amendme ent log Date of revision: Reason for revision: Co Consu ltation record: Record of amendments: 1 st October 2020 Policy reviewed in line with Policy review schedule See Section 6 Inclusion that PCHA will ensure compliance with the Coronavirus Act 2020 where it considers starting possession proceedings against tenants.
+12 th April 2022 Policy reviewed in line with Policy review schedule See Section 6 Change at section 3.3.1: changed 'Bill' Pay to 'World Pay'

+• Inclusion that PCHA will comply with the Coronavirus Act 2020 when starting possession proceedings 17 th June 2025 In line with the Review Schedule See section 6 Change of wording at 3.2.2 to align with conditions of new Property Pool Plus Policy - effective from November 2023 In line with Board approved process the review period for this Policy will now be every three years rather than annually Equality, Diversity and Human Rights statement updated EIA information updated in section 8 Team names updated throughout